junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Castiel is still not responding to anything.
 Face pale, body cold.

 Bobby examines his wound -- while murmuring "I don't have a goddamn PhD in angel medics, just so you know" -- the cut is deep, the leaking light is blinding, but Bobby decides it's not as blinding as yesterday.
-Not sure if it's hopeful thinking or his eyes are just getting adjusted to angel grace.
+Could be hopeful thinking though, or his eyes are just getting adjusted to angel grace.

 He sighs long and deep.
 "Should have talked them out of this, told you it's a bad idea, but who'd listen?"